hollowverse-archive/build-env/README.md

 This Docker image expects that the source code is mounted at `/repo` inside the container.

-It is expected that the mounted source code directory contains a `deploy.js` file that performs the deployment tasks specific to each project.
+It is expected that the mounted source code directory has a `package.json` file at the root with a script named `"deploy"` which performs the deployment tasks.

 The image can be pulled using `docker pull hollowverse/build-env`.